krokedil/dibs-easy-for-woocommerce/readme.txt

 https://www.youtube.com/watch?time_continue=11&v=8ipfSYPteDI

 *All-in-one* -  One agreement for all payment options including card acquiring agreements makes it easy to get started.
-At the moment, we offer card payments and in the autumn, invoice payments will also be added.
+At the moment, we offer card and invoice payments.

 *Easy checkout* - Quick and mobile optimised payments for your customers with full freedom to choose payment options and the possibility of saving multiple payment cards.
 Returning customers also pay with just one click.
 Embedded in every step ensuring a smooth shopping experience.